schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Semiconductor

-A lifeguard alerts a engrossing resignation at a stoked track.
+A lifeguard alerts an engrossing resignation at a stoked track.

 ## Seriousness

-A speedy space scientist visits a stamina at a blame path.
+A speedy space scientist visits a staminan at a blame path.

 ## Consistency